 In 2002 the French Government honoured Simon’s contribution to the promotion of French culture in Australia by awarding him the French Flair Award.
 As well as some very flattering speeches and much kissing on both cheeks, he received a bronze casting of Degas’ La Danseuse from the Louvre and a magnum of Pol Roger.
 The statue still proudly adorns a shelf in his office.
 The Pol Roger – sadly – is long gone.

 Simon attended the New York Writers Workshop Non-Fiction Pitch Conference in 2011 and 2012 and was a graduate of the inaugural City University of New York Publishing Institute in 2013.
 Last year he returned to the CUNY Publishing Institute and spoke at the 2014 Asia Pacific Writers & Translators International Conference.

 He is a regular book reviewer and contributor to newspapers and magazines and once even ventured into the world of guidebooks with Let’s Go Shopping, a very tongue-in-cheek international mail order shopping directory.
 Much praised and slated to become an annual fixture on the publishing calendar, this bright idea was killed stone dead by something called The Internet.
 Simon is still plotting revenge.

-Currently Simon in the process of establishing a digital publishing house that will specialise in interesting, creative and even quirky non-fiction between 3,000 and 10,000 words in length.
+Late last year Simon launched a digital publishing house that will specialise in interesting, creative and even quirky non-fiction between 3,000 and 10,000 words in length.
 Then he sat and stared at it for a very long time and finally changed his mind and is now looking for exciting, new, short fiction.
 Check out www.ideePOP.com.au for more details of this very exciting venture.